|OK, so it's

 integrity in the process?

-I recall a 1960s-circa Bill Tracey dark ride that was completely renovated
+I recall a 1960s-circa Bill Tracy dark ride that was completely renovated

 in the mid-1980s.
-All but one of Tracey's stunts were removed
+All but one of Tracy's stunts were removed

 in favor of the shark from "Jaws" and an array of slasher